iSwitch: QEC on Demand via In-Situ Encoding of Bare Qubits for Ion Trap Architectures: Module III: Compiler Support

-To address these issues, our compiler leverages abstractions inspired by classical register allocation and NISQ-era routing techniques.
-The resulting compilation passes generate low-overhead, error-aware execution schedules that respect encoding constraints while balancing fidelity, spatial locality, and resource usage.
+To handle these constraints, the compiler leverages abstractions inspired by classical register allocation and NISQ-era routing.
+The resulting compilation passes generate low-overhead, error-aware schedules that respect encoding constraints while balancing fidelity, locality, and resource usage.